climet-eu/compression-lab-notebooks/03-examples/00-README.md

 The **Online Laboratory for Data Compression** allows you to explore various data compression approaches.
 Compressors are made up of one or more codecs that transform and/or compress the data.
 The following notebooks provide several walkthroughs for different compression scenarios to introduce you to the available codecs and how they can be applied and evaluated.

 ## Overview of the provided notebooks

 - [`01-compressors.ipynb`](01-compressors.ipynb): Comparison of different compressors on a small temperature and specific humidity dataset
+- [`02-quality.ipynb`](02-quality.ipynb): Quantitative evaluation of different compressors and their settings across different variables

 ## License